 - The Summer Academy Mentor will participate enthusiastically in the development and implementation of program activities for students within the mission and learning outcomes of the program

-- The Summer Academy Mentor will serve as positive role model to students and others regarding general program procedures and practices including professionalism, schedule, attitudes, behaviors, and teamwork
+- The Summer Academy Mentor will serve as positive role model to students and others regarding general program procedures and practices including professionalism, safety, scheduling, attitudes, behaviors, and teamwork

-- This person will provide support with program logistics including but not limited to scheduling appointments, maintaining student records, and technical support with on-line instructional platforms, etc.
+- This person will provide support with program logistics including but not limited to scheduling appointments, maintaining student records, service reporting, technical support with instructional platforms, etc.

 - The Summer Academy Mentor is responsible for contributing to verbal and written student evaluations and communication as requested

-- This SMA is to attend and participate in weekly staff meetings to be prepared during programming sessions
+- This person is to attend and participate in weekly staff meetings to be prepared during programming sessions

-- The Summer Academy Mentor will be sensitive and alert to students and staff needs and assist them with personal and/or health concerns.
-The SMA is expected to discuss these events with supervisor when appropriate
+- The Summer Academy Mentor will be sensitive and alert to students and staff needs and assist them with personal and/or health concerns, and discuss with supervisor when appropriate

 - Other Duties: Please note that this job description is not designed to cover or contain a comprehensive listing of activities, duties or responsibilities that are required of the employee for this job.
 Duties, responsibilities, and activities may change at any time with or without notice.